 08 of 10

-Stains happen, and when they do, you'll want your laundry room prepared.
-I like to have a few different types of stain removers on hand to deal with different stain types.
-Stain removers come in spray, gel, and stick formats.
-Find which one works best for your laundry.Continue to 9 of 10 below.
+Stains happen; when they do, you'll want your laundry room prepared.
+From grass, red wine, and other dried-up, set-in stains, it's helpful to have a few different types of stain removers on hand to deal with them.
+Stain removers come as sprays, gels, or sticks.Continue to 9 of 10 below.

 09 of 10

-Using baking soda in the laundry room is one of the best places to use it in your home.
-Baking soda helps remove odors and stains.
-It brightens and cleans your laundry.
+Keep a box of baking soda in the laundry room to remove odors and stains.
+Baking soda also brightens and cleans your laundry.
 It's an amazing little cleaner.
 Help yourself out by having a box or two of baking soda stored in your laundry room.